mamokarz/getting-started/DCF_Demo.md

 }
 ```

 Query for existing interfaces on the device.
-You should be able to see the newly installed sprinker
+You should be able to see the newly installed sprinker.
 ```
 az iot hub invoke-device-method -n [name-of-iothub] -d [name-of-device] --mn "ipc_query.1.query" --mp "{}"